Phylum: Charophyta Family: Desmidiaceae

 Haplotaenium rectum (G.B.
 Delponte) T. Bando 1988

-First described and illustrated by Delponte (1877: 225, pl.
-20: 8-11) as Pleurotaenium rectum.
-Much later it was moved to Haplotaenium by Bando (1988: 176).
 The main differences separating this genus from Pleurotaenium are the lack of terminal vacuoles, an axile chloroplast, a slight, but discernible, basal inflation and a smooth cell-wall.
-The similar Haplotaenium minutum is generally slightly smaller in length and doesn’t have a basal inflation, but still shows an obvious sinus.
+The similar H. minutum is generally smaller and doesn’t have a basal inflation, or is barely discernible, but still shows an obvious sinus.

 Fairly common in peaty moorland pools and disused peat-cuttings.